cerebral/cerebral/docs/docs/docs/migration/index.md

 }
 ```

-If you don't want to take another path in the execution tree you could return a new object that would be available in the input object.
+If you don't want to take another path in the execution tree you could return a new object that would be available in the props object.

 ```js
 function myAction({state, path}) {